gregory-ledenev/Vert.x-EasyRouting/README.md

         start();
 ```

+To define  model for templates - specify a `TemplateModel` parameter and put all required properties should be utilized
+by the Template Engine to render templates.
 Sample use of template processing:

 ```java
 @GET("/*")
 @Template @FileFromFolder("documents")